brianmichel/Missile-Command/README.md

 Issues
 -------

- The iPhone app is still only kind of working, can't seem to get the data to actually write to the socket and be received by the server.
-I'm not sure if the server is the issue, or if the socket is the issue.
-Working on it!
+ The iPhone app is still only kind of working, you can send a couple of commands, but then the socket seems to just die.
+There are some issues with getting the socket again, but that will be addressed a little later.

 Special Thanks
 ---------------